Audit Committee Charter

 5. The Audit Committee shall be directly responsible, in its capacity as a committee of the Board, for the appointment, compensation and oversight of the work of the independent auditor for the purpose of preparing or issuing an audit report or related work.
 In this regard, the Audit Committee shall appoint, retain, compensate, evaluate, and terminate when appropriate, the independent auditor, which shall report directly to the Audit Committee.

-7. Obtain and review, at least annually, a report by the independent auditor describing: the independent auditor’s internal quality-control procedures; and any material issues raised by the most recent internal quality-control review, or peer review, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken to deal with any such issues; and (to assess the auditor’s independence) all relationships between the independent auditor and the Company.
+7. Obtain and review, at least annually, a report by the independent auditor describing: (i) the independent auditor’s internal quality-control procedures; (ii) any material issues raised by the most recent internal quality-control review, or peer review, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, (iii) any steps taken to deal with any such issues; and (iv) to assess the auditor’s independence, all relationships between the independent auditor and the Company.

 9. Meet with the independent auditor prior to the audit to review the scope and planning of the audit.

-10. Review with the independent auditor the results of the annual audit examination, and any issues the auditor may have encountered in the course of its audit work and management’s response.
-This review should include, among other things, any management letter, any restrictions on the scope of activities or access to required information, and changes required in the planned scope of the internal audit.
+10. Review with the independent auditor the results of the annual audit examination, including any issues the auditor may have encountered in the course of its audit work and management’s response as required under the PCAOB standards.
+This review should include, among other things, any management letter, any restrictions on the scope of activities or access to required information, changes required in the planned scope of the internal audit, and assurance that Section 10A(b) of the Exchange Act (illegal acts) has not been implicated.

-13. Review the adequacy and effectiveness of the Company’s internal controls, including any significant deficiencies in internal controls and significant changes in such controls reported to the Audit Committee by the independent auditor, the internal auditor or management, and review the adequacy and effectiveness of the Company’s disclosure controls and procedures.
+15. Review the adequacy and effectiveness of the Company’s internal controls, including any significant deficiencies or material weaknesses in internal controls and any significant changes in such controls reported to the Audit Committee by the independent auditor, the internal auditor or management.
+This includes review over the adequacy and effectiveness of the Company’s disclosure controls and procedures and overall anti-fraud program and controls.

-14. Review with the independent auditor and the internal auditor the scope and results of the internal audit program, including responsibilities and staffing, and review the appointment and replacement of the director of the internal audit department.
+16. Review with the independent auditor and the internal auditor the scope and results of the internal audit program, including responsibilities, budget and the adequacy of staffing.
+Review the appointment and replacement of the Chief Audit Executive of the internal audit department, which shall report directly to the Audit Committee.

-15. Review candidates for the positions of chief financial officer and controller of the Company.
+17. Review candidates for the positions of Chief Financial Officer and Controller of the Company.

-19. Review with the Company’s General Counsel and independent auditor (1) legal matters that may have a material impact on the financial statements, (2) accounting or compliance policies, and (3) any material reports or inquiries received from regulators, governmental agencies or employees that raise material issues regarding the Company’s financial statements and accounting or compliance policies.
+21. Review with the Company’s General Counsel and independent auditor (i) legal matters that may have a material impact on the financial statements, (ii) accounting or compliance policies, and (iii) any material reports or inquiries received from regulators, governmental agencies or employees that raise material issues regarding the Company’s financial statements and accounting or compliance policies.

-20. Review this Charter annually and recommend any changes to the Board for approval.
-21. Review the Audit Committee’s own performance annually.
+22. Review the adequacy of this Charter annually and recommend any changes to the Board for approval.

 The Audit Committee shall meet at least four times per year, either in person or telephonically, and at such times and places as the Audit Committee shall determine.
-The Audit Committee shall meet with the chief financial officer, the controller, the director of the internal audit department and the independent auditor in separate executive sessions periodically.
+A majority of the members of the Audit Committee shall constitute a quorum.
+The Audit Committee shall act on the affirmative vote of a majority of members present at any meeting at which a quorum is present.
+Without a meeting, the Audit Committee may act by unanimous written consent of all members.
+The Audit Committee shall maintain minutes of the meetings and any written consents to take action.
+The Audit Committee shall meet with the Chief Financial Officer, the controller, the Chief Audit Executive of the internal audit department, and the independent auditor in separate executive sessions periodically.
 The Audit Committee shall report regularly to the Board.